Louisiana Republicans take aim at gun, transgender bills in veto override session

 Under state law, two-thirds majorities in both chambers are required to override a veto.
 Republicans hold 68 seats in the 105-member House but will need to win 70 votes to override the Democratic governor’s vetoes.

-“For the GOP legislators to stick together and call a special veto override session was historic,” Mr. Appel told The Times.
-“Now, Governor Edwards’ legacy rides on not being the first governor to suffer veto overrides, so behind closed doors he is making all sorts of deals to break down the Republican bloc.”
+“For the GOP legislators to stick together and call a special veto override session was historic,” Mr. Appel told The Washington Times.
+“Now, Gov. Edwards’ legacy rides on not being the first governor to suffer veto overrides, so behind closed doors he is making all sorts of deals to break down the Republican bloc.”

 But Mr. Edwards may be counting on more than just a stray Republican reversal.
 A handful of Democrats in the state House who voted for the concealed carry bill and the transgender sports ban are considered uncertain votes for an override.